 The Young America’s Foundation (YAF) is not hiding from history.
 In a recent conversation with a representative of a major city’s council, I was told that no matter how many facts are presented, it doesn’t matter to a small, powerful, vocal, and influential group.
 The fact that Columbus brought Christianity and Western civilization to the Americas is enough that no other facts matter.
 Some far-left leaning Italians are willing to sacrifice facts, history, and heritage to appease members of their political party.
 YAF published a booklet called In Defense of Columbus which puts Columbus into historical and today’s context.

 At a moment when even George Washington, Abraham Lincoln, and Thomas Jefferson are under attack in America, it was inevitable that the unrest and radical criticism would also engulf Christopher Columbus.
 His case is unique because unlike the others, few people – least of all those who have vilified him and even pulled down his statues – know much about him.
 They assume that he brought slavery and genocide to the New World.
 Europeans did commit many sins.
 But they did not introduce new evils; all of them – including slavery and genocide – already existed among Indigenous peoples, as they did throughout the world.
-If customers can’t find it, it doesn’t exist.
-Clearly list and describe the services you offer.
-Also, be sure to showcase a premium service.
 Click here for a link to the entire booklet.
 (Updated 5/2/2021)

 Christopher Columbus became the first civil rights activist of the Americas and the founder of Western Culture in the New World, making him, beyond cavil, the greatest hero of the Fifteenth and Sixteenth Centuries.
 Click here to continue reading this article.
 (Updated 2/13/2021)